uknowae58/wapitiCar/README.md

 # wapitiCar
-this is a repository for wapiti car
+this is a repository for wapiti car app